Pennsylvania man arrested in Turks and Caicos over ammo found in bag hugs kids at airport after returning to U.S.

 "We have a lot of catching up to do, a lot of memories to make together," Hagerich said.
 "Just so elated to see them.
 They've been so strong through all this."

-His daughter had a sign that said, "We love you daddy" and his son's sign said, "Welcome home."
+His daughter had a sign that read, "We love you daddy," and his son's sign said, "Welcome home."

 "It's the hardest time of my life," Hagerich said.
 "Just being separated from your family as a father, as a provider.
 And to not be that figure in your family's life, it's a very tough pill to swallow.
 But to have these guys here right now, this is everything."

-Pennsylvania Sen. John Fetterman and Pennsylvania Congressman Guy Reschenthaler were also at the airport to greet the Pennsylvania man on Friday night.
+Democratic Sen. John Fetterman of Pennsylvania and Republican Rep. Guy Reschenthaler were also at the airport to greet Hagerich.
 Fetterman and Reschenthaler were among a group of lawmakers who urged officials in the Turks and Caicos Islands to release the Americans held there.

 Hagerich was arrested in February for having ammunition in his checked bag.
 He said he did not realize he left the rifle rounds in the bag.
 Hagerich said his eight nights in jail were the darkest days of his life.